django-webpack/django-webpack-loader/README.md

 In case you wish to use [Dynamic Imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports), please check out [this example](https://github.com/django-webpack/django-webpack-loader/tree/master/examples/dynamic-imports), in particular how [webpack.config.js](https://github.com/django-webpack/django-webpack-loader/blob/master/examples/dynamic-imports/webpack.config.js) is configured.
 The key is to set the `publicPath`.

+### Extra options for `webpack-bundle-tracker`

+Check `webpack-bundle-tracker` [README](https://github.com/django-webpack/webpack-bundle-tracker) for all supported options, such as relative paths, integrity hashes, timestamp logging, etc.

 ### Extra `WEBPACK_LOADER` settings in Django

 Set those extra settings inside like this: